miketardy-ynov-classroom/ynov-b3-nosql-support/src/ynov-b3-nosql-support.md

 Suivant http://nosql-database.org

 NoSQL DEFINITION: Next Generation Databases mostly addressing some of the points: being non-relational, distributed, open-source and horizontally scalable.

-The original intention has been modern web-scale databases.
-The movement began early 2009 and is growing rapidly.
-Often more characteristics apply such as: schema-free, easy replication support, simple API, eventually consistent / BASE (not ACID), a huge amount of data and more.
-So the misleading term "nosql" (the community now translates it mostly with "not only sql") should be seen as an alias to something like the definition above. [based on 7 sources, 15 constructive feedback emails (thanks!) and 1 disliking comment .
-Agree / Disagree?
-Tell me so!
-By the way: this is a  strong definition and it is out there here since 2009!]

 ---